 2. Listen to Understand Instead of Listening to Argue

 In mediation, the approach of “taking turns” is critical for ensuring that everyone is heard.
 Freedom to talk also gives a person freedom to divulge what they really want after letting their frustration out.
-Anger and argumentativeness are defense mechanisms used to cover up hurts, fears and embarrassments.
+Anger and argumentativeness are defense mechanisms used to cover up hurts, fears, and embarrassments.
 Most people don’t have the communication skills to get past this armor to get to the root of the issue.
 Skilled communication facilitators know that allowing a person to vent is actually the key to diffusing anger.
-Ultimately, getting to a place where resolution is possible often means “waiting a person out” using active listening until they have decompressed enough to come to the table to really talk without shields.
+Ultimately, getting to a place where resolution is possible often means “waiting for a person out” using active listening until they have decompressed enough to come to the table to really talk without shields.